donutyachts/aws-bootcamp-cruddur-2023/journal/week2.md

 ## Instrument AWS X-Ray Subsegments

+## Configure custom logger to send to CloudWatch Logs

+## Integrate Rollbar and capture and error

 ## Learnings
 - Commit code immeditely after making the relevant change.
 Do not allow edits to multiple files and for various purposes accumulate.
 Reasons: